Brave / Architecture

-Fernando L. Brave is a member of the prestigious American Institute of Architects College of Fellows — often abbreviated FAIA — which is the highest honor awarded by the AIA, and a designation shared by only 3 percent of its members.
-He has been active in Houston architectural circles since 1988.
-Brave is LEED AP certified, teaches design at the University of Houston’s Graduate Architecture Program, and is active in many professional organizations, including the Rice Design Alliance and the Texas Society of Architects.
-He founded Brave / Architecture in 2002.
-The firm’s emphasis on site-specific design leads to projects that feel personal and fit with their environment, regardless of size.
-With only two principals and a nine-person office team, Brave / Architecture is smaller than many firms on the list.
-But its accomplishments are still impressive: CultureMap Houston called its work “a stunning game changer,” and the firm has received multiple awards from AIA Houston and the Texas Society of Architects.
+Fernando L. Brave founded Brave / Architecture in 2002.
+He is a member of the prestigious American Institute of Architects College of Fellows—often abbreviated FAIA—which is the highest honor awarded by the AIA and a designation shared by only 3 percent of its members.
+He has been active in Houston architectural circles since 1988 in professional organizations like the Rice Design Alliance and the Texas Society of Architects.
+Brave is also a Leadership in Energy and Environmental Design Accredited Professional (LEED AP) and teaches design at the University of Houston’s Graduate Architecture Program.
+The firm’s emphasis on site-specific design leads to projects that feel personal and that fit with their environment, regardless of size.
+With only two principals and a nine-person office team, Brave / Architecture is smaller compared to many firms on the list but its accomplishments are still impressive.
+CultureMap Houston called its work “a stunning game changer” and the firm has received multiple awards from AIA Houston and the Texas Society of Architects.

 Fernando Brave embraced the challenge of creating a new gallery on a small, urban lot for Sicardi Gallery.
-To ensure a wide range of art could be viewed, Brave designed the building with a high-ceiling section and smaller rooms for more intimate art pieces.
+To ensure a wide range of art could be viewed, Brave designed the building with a high-ceiling section and created smaller rooms for more intimate art pieces.
 To distinguish the commercial nature of a gallery from the more observational uses of the nearby Menil Collection and Houston Center for Photography museums, Brave placed the office and workspaces within earshot of the door.
-The Sicardi Gallery received and AIA Houston Design Award in 2014.
+The Sicardi Gallery received an AIA Houston Design Award in 2014.
 Fernando Brave is also responsible for creating the Houston Police Museum, located at 1200 Travis Street.
-Located in the Houston Police Department lobby, this museum uses an eye-catching contrast of deep blue and shimmering white for its displays, which include a police helicopter hanging from the ceiling.
-Brave / Architecture used a UV protective film to wrap the 3,000-square-foot exhibition area to help preserve the historic items inside.
+Located in the Houston Police Department’s lobby, this museum uses an eye-catching contrast of deep blue and shimmering white for its displays, which include a police helicopter hanging from the ceiling.
+Brave / Architecture used UV protective film to wrap the 3,000 square foot exhibition area and help preserve the historic items inside.

 Jackson & Ryan Architects